MiyakoProductions/PyCamFocus/README.md

 my own hands with this small Python script.

 To use this script you will need to install
-OpenCV2 using the command: pip install opencv-python
+OpenCV2 and Pynput using the commands: pip install opencv-python pip install pynput

 Using the script is simple.
 You may launch the script by double-clicking on the file or using the command